The Architecture Story

 Fixed-price engagement scoped to your codebase.
 The quote depends on the number of repositories and the complexity of the system.
 You get a firm number before we start, and the price doesn't change.

-Two weeks from access.
-Week one is mapping.
-Week two is analysis and delivery.
-The executive briefing happens at the end of week two.
+Three weeks from access.
+Week one is connect, week two is mapping, week three is analysis and delivery.
+The executive briefing happens at the end of week three.

 Fixed-price, scoped to your codebase.
 The quote depends on the number of repositories and the complexity of the system.
 You get a firm number before we start, and the price doesn't change.